gongfuPanada/SibleyHoloLens/README.md

   * [Using Visual Studio](https://developer.microsoft.com/en-us/windows/holographic/using_visual_studio) - (STM)
     * `Developer mode` on the HoloLens has to be enabled first, see setup instructions above.
     * Use the x86 build configuration.
 HoloLens runs a 32-bit Intel processor.
+    * Use the emulator for quick tests.
+Both the `Device` and `Remote Machine` deployments take a significant amount of time to deploy.
   * [Using the HoloLens emulator](https://developer.microsoft.com/en-us/windows/holographic/using_the_hololens_emulator)
   * [Using the Windows device portal](https://developer.microsoft.com/en-us/windows/holographic/using_the_windows_device_portal)
   * [Performance recommendations](https://developer.microsoft.com/en-us/windows/holographic/performance_recommendations)